rgdavies92/tensorflow-spam/README.md

     * Making word clouds into custom shapes was new
     * NLP within TensorFlow was new
     * Word embedding was new
-    * Although I had used ANNs before, RNNs, LSTMs and BiLSTMs were all new concepts and everything that comes with
+    * Although I had used ANNs before, RNNs, LSTMs and BiLSTMs were all new concepts
+    * TensorBoard was new

 # Contact